 And by no one, we really mean you because there’s always someone richer than you.

 How do you quantify richer than you?
-We looked at one simple criteria:
+We looked at one simple criterion:

 Which neighborhoods have the highest median income?

 We ranked every neighborhood in Long Beach by median income from highest to lowest.
-The neighborhood with the highest median income, The Plaza, was named the richest neighborhood in Long Beach.
+The neighborhood with the highest median income, El Dorado Park, was named the richest neighborhood in Long Beach.